takuya0206/ganttchart_generator/README.md

 ## License
 GNU General Public License (GPL)

+## FAQ

+ - How do I extend the width of my gantt chart?

+The width of a gantt chart can not be changed and is fixed for 168 columns, which means 24 weeks.
+If you'd like to show after the period, you can do it by using "Change Start Date" in the sidebar.

+ - How do I change the color of charts?

+The color of charts can not be changed as you like.
+In the current specification,  Show Color Indication is the function related to change of color.

 ## Privacy Policy
 We treat your privacy with respect and it is secured and will never be sold, shared or rented to third parties.